Dala Horse Intarsia Crochet

 COTTON YARN

-If you are making a dishcloth, dish towel, pillow, or other item that will be washed, or will get a lot of use (washing), I recommend that you use cotton yarn (100 percent is great).
-You can find it here: cotton dishcloth yarn.
+If you are making a dishcloth, table trivet, or other item that will be washed, or will get a lot of use, I recommend using a strong cotton yarn (100 percent is great).
+You can find it here: cotton dishcloth yarn Yarn Bee, Caron, Lion Brand all make good yarns.
+Check product descritpion to be sure it is COTTON.

 I chose Sugar ‘n Cream by Lily, in ecru (100 percent cotton - washable) for my background color.